Fixed Effects and the Generalized Mundlak Estimator: Examples

+Similarly to $\tau(1/2)$ from the previous section, $\tau_\mathbb{B}$ is generally different from the average treatment effect $\tau$.
+It depends both on the sampling scheme and the assignment process.

+The fixed effect specification (\ref{een}), in general, does not consistently estimate $\tau_{\mathbb{B}}$ or any other weighted average effect.
+To see this, observe that the OLS estimator $\htauf$ for the equation (\ref{een}) is equal to the estimated coefficient of a different regression function, namely

-To motivate our approach, we start by making two observations.
-The first observation, following from repeated applications of omitted variable bias formulas, is that we can estimate the coefficient on $W_i$ in (\ref{een}) by least squares estimation of a different regression function, namely
+The numerical equivalence, first shown in \citet*{mundlak1978pooling}, follows from repeated applications of textbook omitted variable bias formulas.
+In general, least squares estimation of regression (\ref{twee}) combines data from all groups, including those with $\ow_g \in \{0,1\}$, making $\htauf$ inconsistent for the average effect.

-where $\ow_{c}$ and $\ox_{c}$ are the group averages of $W_i$ and $X_i$ in group $c$.
-This numerical equivalence is mentioned in \citet{mundlak1978pooling} in a seminal paper on panel data, and exploited by \citet{altonji2018estimating} to bound treatment effect variance.
-In the regression in (\ref{twee}) the low dimensional group averages $\ow_{C_i}$ and $\ox_{C_i}$ are used as control variables along with $X_i$ instead of high-dimensional fixed effects in (\ref{een}).
-This representation suggests thinking about the fundamental identification assumption underlying the estimator for $\tau$ as an unconfoundedness type assumption common in the program evaluation literature:

-A second observation is that if assignment to treatment is completely random, independent of both covariates and group membership, the fixed effect estimator is consistent even if the conditional expectation of the outcome is not not linear in covariates, treatment and fixed effects.
-More generally, the fixed effect estimator is consistent for the average treatment effect even if the conditional mean function is misspecified, as long as we weight the units by the inverse of the propensity score:

-where $ p(x,c)\equiv {\rm pr}(Wi=1|X_i=x,C_i=c)$ is the propensity score.
-This observation suggests using the propensity score weighting as an alternative to a fixed effect model to adjust for general group differences.

-We use these two observations to motivate three distinct modifications of the fixed effect estimation strategy.
-These three modifications can be used individually or collectively to free up implicit and explicit restrictions in the fixed effect approach.
-First, the conditional independence in (\ref{drie}) suggest that we can use more flexible specifications for the regression function as a function of the control variables $(X_i,\ow_{C_i},\ox_{C_i})$ and the treatment $W_i$.
-In general we could specify the regression function as: